hbs-guidance/draft-hbs-state/draft-ietf-pquip-hbs-state.md

 which would effectively give a rogue entity the ability to generate valid signatures, thereby undermining the security of the entire system.

-The {{SP-800-208}} also suggests combining distributed multi-trees with multiple root public keys as a means to mitigate some of the concerns regarding having a single point of failure in the root tree.
+{{SP-800-208}} also suggests combining distributed multi-trees with multiple root public keys as a means to mitigate some of the concerns regarding having a single point of failure in the root tree.
 However, even if a system operator does everything right, use cases with exceptionally long lifetimes of 10-20+